 Next you'll need to purchase size US 8 or 9 (5mm or 5.5mm) knitting needles.
 These are the easiest to handle when you're learning.

 Note: You don't have to buy the super long knitting needles right now unless you want too.
 The shorter straight knitting needles will work just fine and won't be so cumbersome.

 When you have time you can read all about the beginning knitting steps on my getting started page.
 It's covers choosing yarn and needles.

-2 & 3.
-The first two knitting lessons are to make a slip knot and cast on knitting stitches.
-(Just click on the links) Choose a cast on you like.
 My two favorites are the long tail cast on and the knitted cast on.
 Cast on about 20 or 30 stitches to practice.

 All done?
 Great!

 4. Next you need to learn how to knit stitch, the funnest stitch and my favorite stitch.

 Keep practicing knitting stitches until you feel comfortable and then you can move on to number five of this knitting guide.